 Herbert Hoover NHS

-In 1874 Herbert Hoover was born Wets branch, Iowa.
+In 1874, Herbert Hoover was born in West Branch, Iowa.
 This NHS helps protect the small cottage he was born in.
-Hoover only lived in the cabin for the first three years of his life.
-After leaving he never returned to live there again.
-However, in 1935 Hoover, along with his wife Lou Henry, purchased the old cabin and restored it.
+Hoover only lived in the cabin for the first three years.
+After leaving, he never returned to live there again.
+However, in 1935, Hoover and his wife, Lou Henry, purchased and restored the old cabin.

 At this location, you will find three different places.
-You will find the Herbert Hoover National Historic Site (free), the Herbery Hoover Presidential Library (free), and the Herbert Hoover Museum (small fee required).
+You will find the Herbert Hoover National Historic Site (free), the Herbert Hoover Presidential Library (free), and the Herbert Hoover Museum (small fee required).

 Admittedly, none of us knew a tremendous amount about President Hoover.
 Thankfully, this site is very kid-friendly and easily accessible.
-After only spending a few hours here we had learned all about the 31st President of the United States.
+After only spending a few hours here, we learned about the 31st President of the United States.

 Things to Do and See